Why Did Russia Attack The 2016 Election? This Week's Whirlwind Offers New Clues

 Putin, as international observers often say, believes there is a web of plots directed against him by the West.
 For whatever intelligence work the United States and its allies might be doing against Russia, McFaul said he was not there to support Putin's opposition.

-It has become commonplace, however, for Putin's supporters to say that, in so many words, "everyone does it" — all nations interfere in all other nations' affairs.
+It has become commonplace, however, for Putin's supporters to say that, in so many words, "everyone does it," i.e. all nations interfere in all other nations' affairs.
 That was the line, for example, taken by Russia supporter Rep. Dana Rohrabacher, R-Calif., in an interview with Bloomberg News.

 "We meddle in their elections," he said.
 "We meddle all over the world at a much higher rate than what Moscow does, and maybe it's all wrong."